Affiliate links on Android Authority may earn us a commission. Learn more.

-Zoom Meetings has become one of the top video conferencing platforms since the pandemic started.
-It’s the backbone of online education, how we conduct our meetings, and even a handy method to stay in touch with family members.
+Zoom Meetings became one of the top video conferencing platforms after the pandemic started.
+It quickly became the backbone of online education, how we conduct our meetings, and even a handy method to stay in touch with family members.
+And it continues to be a very handy tool now.
 Despite its popularity, some may not have a good grasp of what Zoom Meetings is and what it can do.
 Here’s everything you’ve ever wanted to know.

 What is Zoom Meetings?